W. Paatii Ofosu-Amaah

 W. Paatii Ofosu-Amaah born William Jacob Paatii Ofosu-Amaah (13 July 1950 – 13 April 2016) was a Ghanaian lawyer, international civil servant and diplomat who served as the Vice President and Corporate Secretary of the World Bank Group from 2003 to 2007.
 He was the Special Advisor to the President of the African Development Bank from 2008 to 2015.

 Early life and education

 Ofosu-Amaah was born in Accra, Ghana in 1950 to Ga-Dangme parents, Lawrence and Bernice Ofosu-Amaah.
 He was the youngest child in a large family.

 With accelerated promotion, he finished his first four years of his primary education in 2 years.
 He attended the all-boys Anglican boarding school, Adisadel College in Cape Coast for his secondary education.
-At age of 20, he received his undergraduate LLB degree from the University of Ghana, Legon.
+At age 20, he received his undergraduate LLB degree from the University of Ghana, Legon.
 He proceeded to Harvard Law School, where he received an LLM in 1972.